Victoria Gurevich and Christopher Gelpi. 2022. “What’s Mine is (Not) Yours: Perceptions and Politics of Violent Extremism.” Currently Under Review.

 Andrew Rosenberg, William Minozzi, Elias Assaf, and Christopher Gelpi.
-2017.
-“Man, the State, and War: An Experimental Approach.” man-state-and-war-experiment
+2019.
+“Man, the State, and War: An Experimental Approach.”
+Paper prepared for the International Studies Association Annual Meeting.
+San Franscisco CA, April 2018.
+Currently Under Revision

-Christopher Gelpi and Kristine Kay.
-2014.
+Christopher Gelpi, Kara Hooser, and Kristine Kay.
+2018.
 “Opting Out in 2012: Military Casualties, Vote Choice, and Voter Turnout in Obama’s Bid for Reelection.”
+Currently Under Revision

 Christopher Gelpi.
 2017.
 “Democracies in Conflict: The Role of Public Opinion, Political Parties, and the Press in Shaping Security Policy.”
 Journal of Conflict Resolution.
 (Forthcoming).GelpiJCR60th-1vaguwb